mesporas1/BudgetMatters/README.md

 This application is deployed using Heroku.

-If you choose to deploy this application, the config vars and MongoDb database needs to be set up.
+If you choose to deploy this application, the config vars and MongoDb database need to be set up.
 The specific env variables used in this are:
 ```
   PLAID_CLIENT_ID='your plaid client id'